THE BABEL LAB TEAM

 Our research team is composed of highly motivated and committed undergraduate and graduate students across the fields of Speech, Language and Hearing Sciences, Neuroscience, and Cognitive Science.
 These students, as the Lab Research Assistants, help move our research projects forward and also learn to put together resources for the community about a variety of topics related to bilingual learning and development.
 Each member of our team brings a unique perspective and skill set to our research projects, working collaboratively to achieve our goals.

-MEET OUR LAB RESEARCH ASSISTANTS
+GRADUATE RESEARCH ASSISTANTS

 Luciana Rafaela